yueqiangwu/CS409_mp3/README.md

 3. Error responses from your API should also also be a JSON object with a `message` and `data` fields.
 Messages have to sensible and human readable so that on the client side it can be displayed to the user.
 Also, it should be independent of the server side technology that you are using.
 For example, your API should not return an error message directly from Mongoose to the client.

 4. Your API should respond with appropriate [HTTP status codes](http://www.restapitutorial.com/httpstatuscodes.html) for both successful and error responses.
-You should at least have the following codes: 200 (success), 201 (created), 404 (not found), 500 (server error).
+You should at least have the following codes: 200 (success), 201 (created), 204(no content), 400(bad request), 404 (not found), 500 (server error).

 5. You should implement the query string functionality by using the methods provided by Mongoose (as opposed to querying Mongoose for all the results and then doing the filtering/sorting/skipping etc. in your Node/Express application code).